 Under 43 U.S.C.A. § 1344(a)(2)(F) the Secretary of BOEM is required to prepare and maintain an oil and gas leasing program consistent with "laws, goals, and policies of affected States which have been specifically identified by the Governors of such States as relevant matters for the Secretary's consideration".
-As such, it is imperative that Governor Cooper requests that North Carolina be excluded from the new leasing program.
+As such, it is imperative to recognize that unlike his predecessor, recently elected Gov. Cooper does not support the inclusion of North Carolina in the Mid- and South Atlantic OCS Leasing Program.

 The oil and gas leasing program is one of the preliminary steps to offshore oil and gas drilling close to our state waters.
-Oil and gas exploration off our coast can be detrimental to our natural environment and our economy for a variety of reasons stated below.
+Oil and gas exploration off the coast of North Carolina can be detrimental to our natural environment and our economy for a variety of reasons stated below.